-NSW schools offer special religious education and special education in ethics.
-Approved providers deliver these, where available.
+NSW public schools offer special religious education and special education in ethics, delivered by approved providers wherever available.

 At Narraweena Public School, SRE and SEE is delivered on Wednesday from time 11:20am - 11:55am.